RazorKenway/SL-Tool-Store/README.md

 <br>

-* The biggest Collection of SL-Android's Termux Tools
+* The biggest Collection of SL-Android's Termux Tools.You can run all tools without cloning one by one.